dacase/msander/README.md

-This directory tree contains "msander", a "modern" version of parts of sander.
+This directory tree contains "msander", a "modern" version of parts of sander, plus other pieces of AmberTools needed for basic building and simulations of biomolecules..

 # Design goals:

-* This project is a fork of the `sander` code in `AmberTools`.
+* This project began as a fork of the `sander` code in `AmberTools`.
 It tries to (greatly) simplify the code base, choosing the best and most useful parts of the code, and to serve as a test bed for how modern Fortran coding techniques can be used.
 Key application areas are expected to be in structure refinements using NMR, cryoEM or Xray diffraction information.

 * Some pieces are missing from the sander program in AmberTools: